unifem/smartgit/README.md

 ```
 python smartgit_desktop.py -p
 ```
 This will download and run the Docker image and then launch your default web browser to show the desktop environment.
 The `-p` option is optional, and it instructs the Python script to pull and update the image to the latest version.
-The work directory by default will be the shared directory.
+The work directory by default will be mapped to the current working directory on your host.

-If you source code is in a Docker volume, e.g. "myproject", you can mount the volume to the `~/project` directory inside the container using the command
+If your source code is in a named Docker volume, e.g. `myproject`, you can mount the volume to the `~/project` directory inside the container using the command
 ```
 python smartgit_desktop.py -v myproject
 ```